Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, speak mentally with the “strict witness” from your inner hall: explain to them that what they condemn carries meaning for you.
 Not as an excuse, but as a grown-up adult voice.
 The Inner Critic recognizes such conversations as a step toward your own maturity, and in the dreams that follow places you under the spotlight less often.

 Astrological note: A dream of exposure after the forbidden often comes during Saturn’s transits through your 10th or 4th house, during its aspects to Venus or the Moon, and in periods when Pluto touches your MC.
 Capricorns, Cancers, and Librans recognize this dream with particular accuracy.
-If Saturn is now touching your Venus — the Inner Critic catches you red-handed, and the dream conveys this through cheeks that burn more clearly than the fact of the breach.
+If Saturn is now touching your Venus, the Inner Critic catches you red-handed, and the dream conveys this through cheeks that burn more clearly than the fact of the breach.

 A dream of forbidden food is not about sin, but about a living desire inside you.
 In it you can see how you handle your wants: breaking a rule openly, enjoying in secret, trying what is offered, hiding from judgment.

 Let these dreams gently raise the question: whose rules are currently governing your appetite for life.
 Mature freedom is not the cancellation of all “not alloweds,” but an honest revision: which of them are yours, and which need to be let go.
-And each time your dream places the “forbidden” before you, some very alive part of you quietly says: “look at what in this is truly not yours, and what has been yours for a long time — and is simply waiting for you to tell yourself ‘it’s allowed.'”
+And each time your dream places the “forbidden” before you, a very alive part of you quietly says: “look at what in this is truly not yours, and what has been yours for a long time — and is simply waiting for you to tell yourself ‘it’s allowed.'”